Building Acoustic Measurements

 Tapping Machine

-The TM3 Tapping Machine produces the impacts on the floor to determine the impact sound insulation.
+The Tapping Machine TM EOS2 produces the impacts on the floor to determine the impact sound insulation.
 The hammers in this PTB-approved precision instrument hit the ground at a prescribed rate and with a constant, measured force.
-The remote-controlled TM3 is compliant with the standards that define building acoustics.
+The remote-controlled TM EOS2 is compliant with the standards that define building acoustics.

 FX100 Control Software